-Year after year, the Toyota Camry has been America's bestselling car, earning it the reputation of being both reliable and a good value for the money.
+Year after year, the Toyota Camry has been America's bestselling car, earning it a reputation for being both reliable and a good value.
 However, there's growing competition from other midsize family sedans like the Nissan Altima.
-And with almost every automaker setting its sights on overcoming Camry sales, it is quite possible a better car exists for the money.
+And with almost every automaker setting its sights on overcoming Camry sales, it's quite possible that a better car exists for the money.

 What the Altima Gets Right

-The Altima has made a serious play for supremacy in the family sedan market, but even though it has style and personality aplenty, it's not yet ready to knock the Camry from its perch.
+The Altima has made a serious play for supremacy in the family sedan market, but even though it has style and personality aplenty, it's not ready to knock the Camry off its perch.

 Our Verdict: Toyota Camry

-A modern design, multiple trim levels, and a range of engine options keep the Camry reputation safe.
-It remains an attractive, reliable car that returns good value for the money.
+A modern design, multiple trim levels, and a choice of engines keep the Camry reputation safe.
+It remains an attractive, reliable car that gives you a lot for your money.